kestra-io/kestra

 What is kestra used for?

 Event-driven orchestration platform for mission-critical workflow automation kestra-io/kestra is a 8-component data pipeline written in Java.
-Loosely coupled — components are relatively independent.
+Data flows through 5 distinct pipeline stages.
 The codebase contains 2285 files.

 How is kestra architected?

 kestra is organized into 4 architecture layers: Core Engine, Execution Layer, Storage & Queue, Interface Layer.
-Loosely coupled — components are relatively independent.
+Data flows through 5 distinct pipeline stages.
 This layered structure keeps concerns separated and modules independent.

 How does data flow through kestra?